fbahoken/cartogRaflow/README.md

 # Follow-up of updates

+[17 mai]
+- Package being updated on the cran
+- compatibiliy with `sf` seems ok for all functions
+- `flowmap()` resulting plot allow overlays with other spatial features

 [1.0.1] (under development) updating functions to `sf` and solves overlay problems with `cartography`. <br/>
 Makes especially `flowmap()` more flexible.

 [1.0.0] `cartograflow` initial CRAN version

 # List of functions